adtzlr/felupe/docs/performance.md

 # Benchmark 3 - Mixed-Field Hyperelasticity

 And now the big news.
-Given a hyperelastic problem with a Neo-Hookean solid in combination with a $(\bm{u},p,J)$ mixed-field-formulation applied on a meshed unit cube out of eight-noded hexahedrons with 9x9x9=729 nodes (=2187 DOF) for nearly-incompressibility takes about 12 seconds per Newton-Rhapson iteration in scikit-fem.
-Felupe does the same thing in whooping 0.3s which is a 400x speedup in comparison to scikit-fem.
-Again, please note that felupe timings are without Numba JIT (just-in-time) compilation times and the whole Newton-Rhapson iteration contains the time spent on linear solve.
+Given a hyperelastic problem with a Neo-Hookean solid in combination with a $(\bm{u},p,J)$ mixed-field-formulation applied on a meshed unit cube out of eight-noded hexahedrons with 9x9x9=729 nodes (=2187 DOF) for nearly-incompressibility takes about 0.3s in felupe.
+Again, please note that felupe timings are without Numba JIT (just-in-time) compilation times and the whole Newton-Rhapson iteration contains the time spent on linear solve (PyPardiso was used in these examples).
 For a detailed comparison see the table below:

 |   Nodes per axis (total) | displacement - DOF | felupe | scikit-fem |
 | ------------------------ | ------------------ | ------ | ---------- |